quixio/quix-samples/python/sources/redis_source/README.md

-# Redis Timeseries Source
+# Redis Source

-Use the Redis time series library to query Redis and publish to a Kafka topic
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/redis_source) demonstrates how to use the Redis Python client to query Redis and publish the results to a Kafka topic.

-Note that you need [Redis Stack](https://redis.io/docs/about/about-stack/) to use [this code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/redis_source).
+Note that you need [Redis Stack](https://redis.io/docs/about/about-stack/) to use it.

 ## How to run